PrateeshGoswami/Gym-Pal/README.md

 # Gym-Pal
 An Android Application to stay fit :)

+At launch user needs to provide name of the Wifi you want to track it can be your gyms or any other where you frequent and want to keep track of

 Key Features
 1. Keeps track of number of times user has visited the gym in the current year.
 2. When was the last visit